gmarcha/pipexMedic/README.md

 # Pipex Medic

+Warning: Tester is designed to run on Linux environment only!

 A complete C program to test Pipex, a 42 project to learn fork, redirection, and pipe in C programming. \
 Features: output files, standard streams, exit codes, parallelism, and file permissions comparison.